Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

+The obtained linear program is a \emph{system of difference constraints}, since each inequality has the form $x_i-x_j\leq b_{i,j}$.

+Following~\cite[Chapter 24.4]{introalgo}, if the system is feasible, a solution, which is not necessarily optimal, can be found as follows.
+We define a weighted digraph $D$ as follows.
+As the vertices, we have $V(D)=\{s,u_0,u_1,\ldots, u_k\}$ where $u_i$ corresponds to $x_i$ and $s$ is a special vertex.
+For the edges $\vec E(D)$, we first have an edge $(s,u_i)$ of the weight zero for every $u_i$.
+Then for every constraint $x_i-x_j \le b_{i,j}$, we add the edge $(u_j,u_i)$ of the weight $b_{i,j}$.
+See Figure~\ref{fig:difference_constraints_example}.

+As proved in~\cite[Chapter 24.4]{introalgo}, there are two possible cases.
+If $G$ \emph{contains} a negative-weight cycle, then there is no feasible solution for the system.
+If $G$ \emph{does not contain} negative-weight cycles, then we define $\delta(s,u_i)$ as the weight of the minimum-weight path connecting $s$ to $u_i$ in $G$.
+Then we put $x_i = \delta(s,u_i)$ for each $i$ which defines a feasible solution of the system.
+Moreover, this solution minimizes the objective function $\max\{x_i\}-\min \{x_i\}$.
+We next show that this function is equivalent to the objective function in our linear program.

+Suppose that we have a solution of our system, satisfying the constraints but not necessarily optimizing the objective function.
+Because of our assumption that the representation lies in the interval $[1,n+3]$, we know that $\ell_i>0$ for all $i$.
+Therefore, $x_i>x_0$.
+So $\min \{x_i\}$ is always attained by $x_0$, while $\max\{x_i\}$ is always attained by $x_k$.
+So minimization of the objective function $\max\{x_i\}-\min \{x_i\}$ is equivalent to the original minimization of $E_t = x_k-x_0+1$.

+In order to find a negative-weight cycle in $D$ or, alternatively, compute the weight of the minimum-weight paths from $s$ to all the other vertices of $D$, we use the Bellman-Ford algorithm.
+Notice that Dijkstra's algorithm cannot be used in this case, since some edges of $D$ have negative weight.
+We next analyze the running time of the whole procedure.

+We assume that the cost of arithmetic operations with large numbers is not constant.
+The algorithm computes the value $\eps$ in the beginning which can be clearly done in time $\O(nD(r))$.
+(Instead of the least common multiple we can simply compute the product of $q_i$'s.)

+Afterwards, we compute the weights of the edges of $D$ as multiples of $\eps$, which takes time $\O(kD(r))$.
+Then each step of the Bellman-Ford algorithm requires time $\O(r)$, and the algorithm runs $\O(k^2)$ steps in total.
+The total time to solve each linear program is therefore $\O(k^2r+kD(r))$.
+Finally, the total time of the algorithm is $\O(n^2r+nD(r))$. \end{proof}

+In the next subsections, we improve the time complexity of the \brep\ problem with prescribed $\blt$ to $\O(n^2 + nD(r))$.
+Our algorithm makes use of several structural properties of the set of all representations.
+We note that structural properties of the polyhedron of our linear program, in the case where all lower bounds equal zero and there are no upper bounds, have been considered in several papers in the context of semiorders~\cite{semiorder_minimal_rep,semiorder_polytopes}.

-\subsection{The partially ordered set $\rset$}
+\subsection{The Partially Ordered Set $\rset$}

 Let the graph $G$ in consideration be a connected unit interval graph.
 We study structural properties of its representations.
-Suppose that we fix some partial left-to-right order $<$ of the intervals from Section~\ref{sec:proper_interval_graphs}, so that only indistinguishable vertices are incomparable, and also we fix some positive $\eps = {1 \over K}$.
+Suppose that we fix one of the two partial left-to-right orders $<$ of the intervals from Section~\ref{sec:proper_interval_graphs}, so that only indistinguishable vertices are incomparable.
+We also fix some positive $\eps = {1 \over K}$.
 For most of this section, we work just with lower bounds and completely ignore upper bounds.